Potassium ferrioxalate produces striking green crystals that are both beautiful and easy to grow.

 I have seen small octahedral crystals before, growing in a solution with a large excess of oxalic acid (I added too much by accident).

 You can see the octahedrons, as well as some clusters of oxalic acid crystals intertwined with potassium ferrioxalate.

 I have yet to pin down the exact conditions affecting its growth – I’ll have to make more experiments.
 Crystal growing is both a science and an art, and the results amaze me every time.

-Finally, I’d like to note that it’s also possible to grow crystals from other ferrioxalate compounds, like sodium ferrioxalate and lithium ferrioxalate.
+Finally, I’d like to mention that it’s also possible to grow crystals from other ferrioxalate compounds, like sodium ferrioxalate and lithium ferrioxalate.
 Substituting potassium carbonate, the preparation and growing process is exactly the same.

 They have different crystal structures, and I plan to try them out in the future.

-That’s all for now.
 I hope you enjoyed the article.
 Feel free to drop a comment if you’d like to ask me anything.

 Also, if you’d like to read more articles like this one, consider signing up for my mailing list.
 Or check out my post on how to grow stunning crystal clusters from fertilizer.

 As always, happy growing.